sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 [ACCORDION-BEGIN [Step 5: ](Add edit button to customer details page)]

-You will add a button to the _Customer Details page_ called **Edit**.
+You will add a button to the `Customers_Detail.page` called **Edit**.
 You will link this button to the navigation action you just created.
-This event will open the _Edit Customer Details page_ when the Edit button is pressed by the end-user.
+This event will open the `Customers_Edit.page` when the Edit button is pressed by the end-user.

-In `CustomerDetail` page, drag and drop an **Action Bar Item** to the upper right of the action bar.
+In `Customers_Detail.page`, drag and drop an **Action Bar Item** to the upper right of the action bar.

 ![MDK](img_016_1.gif)